Cummins 4BT Engine History

 Cummins 4BT Engines For Sale

 Please note that we do not do specialize in 4BT Swaps; we are diesel engine manufacturers and machinists not performance mechanics.
-If you are a shop specializing in 4BT Swaps let us know and we can ship one of our new, used or remanufactured 4BT engines to your facility.
+If you are a shop specializing in 4BT Swaps let us know and we can ship one of our new component build, used or remanufactured 4BT engines to your facility.
 Check out some of our installation partners for info on mods and engine installs.

 Cummins 4BT Spec